-This easy baked breakfast quinoa is naturally sweetened with bananas and dates, and topped off with an crunchy almond streusel!
+This easy, gluten free quinoa breakfast bake is naturally sweetened with bananas and dates and has a crunchy almond streusel!
+Gluten free and delicious!

 Nutrition to make yo’ body smile?
 Check.
 Naturally sweetened and healthy times 4 thousand?
 Check and check.
 Ninja Bananas?
 Triple Check.

 Quinoa Health Benefits

 I love using quinoa in my recipes because it’s so versatile!
 Kale Quinoa and Mushroom Skillet and One Pan Quinoa Mexican Casserole make delicious main courses, and you can also enjoy quinoa for dessert or a quick snack with some Healthy Gluten Free Quinoa Muffins.
 The possibilities are seriously endless when it comes to quinoa, and this easy quinoa breakfast recipes is going to show you how to eat it for breakfast, too!
 Not only is quinoa versatile, but it’s also super healthy for you:

 - It’s Rich in Nutrients: quinoa boasts being high in manganese, magnesium, zinc and iron, among other vitamins that keep your body healthy.

 - It’s High in Fiber: quinoa is great for digestion as it’s almost twice as high in fiber as other grains!

 - It’s Gluten Free: Quinoa is completely free of gluten so it’s a great alternative for those avoiding it or with celiac disease.